Homemade Blackened Seasoning

-This Blackened Seasoning blend is made with just simple herbs and spices are mixed together, and absolutely no sugar.
-It’s Whole30, Paleo, Keto, and delicious on fish, shrimp, chicken, and more!
+Make your own Homemade Blackened Seasoning blend with simple herbs, spices and absolutely no sugar.
+It’s delicious on fish, shrimp, chicken and more, plus it’s Whole30, Paleo and Keto friendly.

 The blackened seasoning in a small glass dish on a white marble board with a tiny spoon.